Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-The empirical mean (standard deviation) obtained from the approximate posterior distribution of $(\hat{\lambda}_{1,2}, \hat{\lambda}_{1,3}, \hat{\lambda}_{2,3})$ are $(0.65 (0.04), 0.90(0.04), 0.98(0.04))$, while the Bayesian Information Criterion (BIC) is $-449.64$.
-Visualisation of the fitted angular density and data is obtained by calling the \code{plot} routine on the object of class \code{ExtDep\_Bayes} with \code{type = "angular"} as default.
-Figure~\ref{fig:Angular_fits} showcases a dependence structure that appears to follow the data structure well but other models should be fitted \citep[see][for further details]{Beranger2015}.
+The empirical mean (standard deviation) obtained from the approximate posterior distribution are $\hat{\lambda}_{1,2} = 0.65 (0.04), \hat{\lambda}_{1,3} = 0.90(0.04)$ and $\hat{\lambda}_{2,3} = 0.98(0.04)$, while the Bayesian Information Criterion (BIC) is $-449.65$.
+Visualization of the fitted angular density and data is obtained by calling the \code{plot} routine on the object of class \code{ExtDep\_Bayes} with \code{type = "angular"} as default. \begin{CodeChunk} \begin{CodeInput} R> labs <- c(expression(PM[10]), expression(NO), expression(SO[2])) R> plot(PNS.hr, labels = labs, cex.lab = 2.4) \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:Angular_fits} showcases the fitted dependence structures for the H\"{u}sler-Reiss model as well as the other models listed in Table \ref{tab:prop_prior}, together with the data (solid black dots).
+Note that the package ensures that the covariance matrix involved with the H\"{u}sler-Reiss model is non-negative definite.
+From visual inspection, the H\"{u}sler-Reiss, extremal-$t$ and extremal skew-$t$ model appear to follow the data structure well.
+Given that the former is the simplest model, we focus on the H\"{u}sler-Reiss model for the remainder of this section.

 The purpose of estimating the extremal dependence is to estimate small tail probabilities as in \eqref{eq:tail copula_tail_approx}.
 Similar to \cite{Cooley2010}, we define the extreme event $\{\text{PM}_{10} > 95, \text{NO} > 270, \text{SO}_2 > 95\}$ and infer this probability using the routine \code{pExtDep} with \code{method = "Parametric"}, \code{type = "upper"} and specifying the argument \code{model}.
 Providing a vector to \code{par} yields a point estimate of the tail probabilities while a matrix (e.g., the posterior sample) with rows of parameter values derives an approximate posterior distribution for such probabilities.
-We run line 15-43 of listing~\ref{lst:sec23} where the object \code{est} and the routine \code{transform} are used to transform values to unit Fr\'{e}chet scale following the steps of \citet{heffernan2004}.
-The left panel of Figure \ref{fig:rlevels} provides the approximate posterior distribution of the tail probabilities in \eqref{eq:tail copula_tail_approx} for the extreme events.
-Note that a smoother output could be obtained by considering \code{Nsim = 5e+5} and \code{Nburn = 3e+5}.
-Formula \eqref{eq:tail copula_tail_approx} can also be used to derive a possible definition of the so-called {\it joint return level}, see \cite{Beranger2015} for details, i.e. the sequence of values $y_{j;p},j\in J\subset\{1,\ldots,d\}$, that satisfies the equation
+We run the following lines where the object \code{est} and the routine \code{transform} are used to transform values to unit Fr\'{e}chet scale following the steps of \citet{heffernan2004}. \begin{CodeChunk} \begin{CodeInput} R> # Function extracting the Generalized Pareto parameter estimates with a R> # threshold set at the 70 R< est.fun <- function(x){ + x <- na.omit(x) + unlist(evd::fpot(x, threshold = quantile(x, probs = 0.7)) + [c("threshold", "estimate")]) + }